libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 Two operand commands: 256 data combinations 00/00, 00/11, ...
 FF/EE, FF/FF
 multiplied by 256 flag combinations.

+///////////////////////////////////////////////////////////////////////////////
+Notes on tests that perform unstable undocumented opcodes:

-ANEb, LASay, SHAay, SHAiy, SHXay, SHYax and SHSay are executed only in the y border.
+ANEb, LXAb, LASay, SHAay, SHAiy, SHXay, SHYax and SHSay are executed only in the vertical border.
 These commands cause unpredictable results when a DMA comes between the command byte and the operand.

 SHAay, SHAiy, SHXay, SHYax and SHSay are tested on a data address xxFF only.
 When the hibyte of the indexed address needs adjustment, these commands will write to different locations, depending on the data written.

+ANEb and LXAb output the unstable "magic value" before the test (this value will be used during testing) and on failure determines it again and prints the new value.
+However, due to the unstable nature of this constant, these tests may not pass on some CPUs - even when the printed values before and after the test match.
+Wait a few minutes, letting the computer "warm up", before you run the test again eventually (the "magic value" is temperature dependent).

+NOTE: if any of the above tests fail - in particular on real CPUs - you might want to check the additional tests from the VICE test repository, located in:

+testprogs/CPU/ane, testprogs/CPU/lax, testprogs/CPU/sha, testprogs/CPU/shs,
+testprogs/CPU/shxy

 ///////////////////////////////////////////////////////////////////////////////
 Programs TRAP* - 6510 IO traps, page boundaries and wrap arounds